Azure-Samples/graphrag-accelerator/TRANSPARENCY.md

   1. Hallucination rates are evaluated using claim coverage metrics, manual inspection of answer and source, and adversarial attacks to attempt a forced hallucination through adversarial and exceptionally challenging datasets.

 ## What are the limitations of GraphRAG?
 How can users minimize the impact of GraphRAG’s limitations when using the system?
-- GraphRAG depends on a well-constructed indexing examples.
+- GraphRAG depends on well-constructed indexing examples.
 For general applications (e.g. content oriented around people, places, organizations, things, etc.) we provide example indexing prompts.
-For unique datasets effective indexing can depend on proper identification of domain-specific concepts.
+For unique datasets, effective indexing can depend on proper identification of domain-specific concepts.
 - Indexing is a relatively expensive operation; a best practice to mitigate indexing is to create a small test dataset in the target domain to ensure indexer performance prior to large indexing operations.
 - GraphRAG is designed to accept well-formatted UTF-8 text only.
 Input data that does not conform to this specification will cause issues in indexing with unreliable effects.